 I then spent my 20s working in different parts of the world and exploring how best to educate people on all kinds of health issues, ranging from HIV/AIDS, nutrition, drugs and alcohol, to creating better lifestyle habits.
-I did my student teaching at the Hong Kong International School, which exposed me to experiential and project-based learning, which blew me away.
+I did my student teaching at the Hong Kong International School, which exposed me to experiential and project-based learning, which blew me away, and wished I had been taught that way my whole life.
 I later joined a global organization called Right to Play and was sent to Ghana, where the goal was to do exactly what I learned in Hong Kong and teach children and teens about health issues through hands-on, educational games.
 Another highlight was working in Budapest, Hungary, at the Megallo Foundation for Addicts, at a school just for young adults, to help put their lives back on track with lifestyle choices that serve them.
 For the first time in my life I was exposed to emotional literacy and started my deep-dive into the importance of knowing how our brains work.

 I then went back to school, and received my MPH in Public Health Communication and Marketing from George Washington University in DC.

 And then I got stumped by my 5 year old (who is now 12).

 She came up to me after school one day and said:

 “Someone told me that I look like a boy.
 What should I have said?”